 - Promote a culture of collaboration among team members and their leaders.

-This agenda template is inclusive, so feel free to customize it depending on the size and complexity of your company.
 The following breakdown of the quarterly planning meeting agenda template can sure guide you plan your agenda well.

-This part of the template serves as a notification for meeting attendees when they receive the agenda in advance.
+This part of the template serves as a notification for meeting attendees when they receive the meeting agenda in advance.
 Mention the department(s) contributing to the planning meeting, date and time of the event, and location, whether online, physical, or hybrid.

 List the names of all attendees to the quarterly planning meeting so that everyone knows who will be there in advance.